 As the defacto face of your company, these applications are typically data-driven client-server software that helps businesses establish a dominant online presence, provide stellar customer service, and achieve a competitive edge over their market rivals.
 Web apps accomplish this by leveraging the information they collect through the large volume of user interactions with the application.

 This is why regularly assessing their cybersecurity posture should be a business’s utmost priority to protect sensitive information such as their users’ personal, medical, and credit card information.
+But how does penetration testing come into the picture, and what does web application penetration testing have to do with it?
+Well, keep reading to gain an in-depth understanding of how cybersecurity plays an important role in uplifting businesses globally.

 This article aims to provide SMEs that frequently encounter challenges in detecting vulnerabilities and flaws in their web applications with an in-depth guide on penetration testing, how it’s conducted, and its irrefutable benefits.